NixOS/nix.dev/source/tutorials/nix-language.md

 See [escaping rules]().

+# Using existing functions

 <!-- TODO: built-ins and library -->

+# Building software using side effects

+So far we have only covered what we call *pure expressions*: declaring data and transforming it with functions.

+Building software requires interaction with the outside world, which we call *side effects*.

+There are two main side effects in the Nix language that are relevant here:
+1. Reading files from the file system as build inputs
+2. Writing files to the file system as build outputs

 <!-- TODO: side effects - fetchers and derivations -->

+See Nix Pills for a detailed explanation on how Nix the package manager builds software using library functions and packages from the Nix package collection.

 # Summary